oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `kind` property of type `string[]`, optional.

+- [Issue #238](https://github.com/oasis-tcs/sarif-spec/issues/238): "objects without property bags"

+    Define a `propertyBag` type and DRY out existing property bags to use it.

+    In every object that does not yet have a property bag:

+    - Add a `properties` property of type `propertyBag`

 - [Issue #243](https://github.com/oasis-tcs/sarif-spec/issues/243): "Consider making file.hashes a dictionary"

     In the `files` object: